FixTweet/FxTwitter/README.md

 ### Things to tackle in the future

-- Embed profiles! (and maybe more from Twitter?)
 - Combining multiple images together (would be outside CF Worker)
 - Caching responses (I haven't done this yet as this is still being actively worked on!)
 - Caching guest token (So we don't have to bother Twitter for one on every request)